Simple sufficient condition for subspace to be completely or genuinely entangled: Acknowledgments

 \section{Acknowledgments}

 GRM is supported by National Science Centre (Poland) under the Maestro grant number DEC2015/18/A/ST2/00274.
-RA acknowledges the support from the Foundation for Polish Science through the First Team project (First TEAM/2017- 4/31) co-financed by the European Union under the European Regional Development Fund.
+RA acknowledges the support from the Polish National Science Center through the SONATA BIS project No. 2019/34/E/ST2/00369.